 Using open-ended questions will help you explore what they know about the story and allow you to fill in the blanks without revealing too much information that may distress them.
 Keeping your responses simple and short allows young people in your care to direct the conversation with their questions.

-Critically, you should casually explore what a young person would do if they felt isolated, sad, or like they wanted to hurt themselves.
+Explore what a young person would do if they felt isolated, sad, or if they wanted to hurt themselves.
 Check they know who they could speak to and where they could seek help.

 Keep in mind that when a traumatic event is breaking news, information can come quickly through social media streams.
 Advising young people to take a break from the internet for a few hours can help them feel less overwhelmed and upset.